Skip to content

 The p0f HTTP signature described above has a fundamental limitation: header order does not matter.
 The horder field matches headers in sequence relative to each other, but the signature still passes even if other headers appear in between.
 This makes it a coarser fingerprint, more suited to general browser identification than precise client distinction.

 Akamai HTTP/2 fingerprinting works at a lower level and is considerably more precise.
-It captures four components of the raw HTTP/2 connection setup:
+The fingerprint reflects four components of the raw HTTP/2 connection setup:

 • SETTINGS frame parameters and their order